Updated – May 2026

 Processing

-- Which model/version processed the request
+- Which model and version processed the request

-- What external systems were consulted
+- Which tools, APIs, or external systems were consulted

 - What reasoning steps occurred

-- What compliance rules were triggered
+- What compliance rules and guardrails were triggered

 Output